 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
-LAND USE AND PLANNING: Would the Project; a.
-Physically divide an established community? b.
-Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes
+LAND USE AND PLANNING: Wo conflict with any land vironmental impact due to a use plan, policy, or regulation e of avoiding or mitigating an \boxtimes

 - a.
 No impact.
-The Project is a continuation of the existing urban development pattern of the City.
-The Project does not include a long and linear feature, such as a freeway, railroad track, block wall, etc., that would have the potential to divide a community.
+The project is a continuation of the existing urban development pattern of the City.
+The project does not include a long and linear feature, such as a freeway, railroad track, block wall, etc., that would have the potential to divide a community.
 Therefore, there is no impact. - b.
 No impact.
-The Project requires a General Plan Amendment ("GPA") to be consistent with the Metropolitan Bakersfield General Plan ("MBGP"), namely a change from LR (Low Density Residential) to GC (General Commercial).
-The Project also requires a Zone Change ("ZC") to be consistent with the Zoning Ordinance, namely a change from R-1 (One Family Dwelling) to C-2/PCD (Regional Commercial/Planned Commercial Development), or a more restrictive district.
-If the GPA/ZC were to be approved by the City, the Project would be consistent with both the MBGP and Zoning Ordinance.
-Therefore, the Project would not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the Project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect.
+The project requires a General Plan Amendment ("GPA") to be consistent with the Metropolitan Bakersfield General Plan ("MBGP"), namely a change from LR (Low Density Residential) to GC (General Commercial).
+The project also requires a Zone Change ("ZC") to be consistent with the Zoning Ordinance, namely a change from R-1 (One Family Dwelling) to C-2/PCD (Regional Commercial/Planned Commercial Development), or a more restrictive district.
+If the GPA/ZC were to be approved by the City, the project would be consistent with both the MBGP and Zoning Ordinance.
+Therefore, the project would not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect.